zowe/zowe-explorer-vscode/README.md

 **Note**: Zowe Explorer FTP extension is an example that shows how the extensibility API is used to add new capabilities to Zowe Explorer.

-[Zowe Explorer Developer's ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/main/docs/README-Developer.md) — contains information on how to install, build, and test Zowe Explorer.
+[Zowe Explorer Developer Setup](https://github.com/zowe/vscode-extension-for-zowe/wiki/Developer-Setup) — contains information on how to install, build, and test Zowe Explorer.

-[Zowe Explorer in Theia ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/main/docs/README-Theia.md) — contains information on how to develop for the Web-based IDE Eclipse Theia.
+[Zowe Explorer Developing for Theia](https://github.com/zowe/vscode-extension-for-zowe/wiki/Developing-for-Theia) — contains information on how to develop for the Web-based IDE Eclipse Theia.

 ## How to Contribute